Aryan-G4/Dexerity-Dash--FPGA-Project/README.md

 Outline the structure of the project's Verilog code.
 Describe the key modules and their functionalities, emphasizing the use of a Finite State Machine (FSM) to control the game flow.

-## Custom Structure

-Include information about the custom structure assembled to hold the 8 large buttons.
-Mention that a picture of the custom structure can be found elsewhere in the GitHub repository.

 ## Screenshots

 Insert screenshots of the game, including the home screen, button sequences, and scoring displays.

-## Usage

-Guide users on how to navigate the game, including options on the home screen such as viewing game rules, adjusting settings, and starting the game using the implemented Finite State Machine (FSM).

-## Contributing

-Provide guidelines for contributing to the project.
-Include information on coding standards, testing procedures, and how to submit contributions.

-## License